mozartspa/mobx-form/website/docs/api/useForm.md

 getFieldValue(field: string): any
 ```

-Get the value of a field.
+Gets the value of a field.

 ---